open/close all folders

 QUILL is an armed resistance force founded by members of a foreign human rights organization to combat the increasingly radical measures being taken by the Sumeragi Group.
 Through guerrilla warfare and rescue operations involving Adepts imprisoned within Sumeragi facilities, QUILL intends to eventually free all Adepts from the clutch of Sumeragi.

 "Your mission is to assassinate the virtual pop star Lumen.
 Good Luck."Asimov is a team leader at QUILL and also one of the founding members.
 His is skilled marksman who is deadly with a sniper rifle.
 Although he displays no emotion in the line of duty, his passion for the group's cause is well known among the QUILL members who look up to him.
 Gunvolt owes his life to Asimov, who rescued the boy from a Sumeragi facility where he was put through horrifying experiments.
 To GV, Asimov is a savior, teacher, and father.

-- Cold Sniper/Friendly Sniper: His official artwork has him wielding a sniper rifle and on duty he displays no emotions.
+- Cold Sniper: His official artwork has him wielding a sniper rifle and on duty he displays no emotions.

 - Cool Shades: Always wears his sunglasses.
 He takes them off for the final battle.